 Incidentally, prior to successfully quitting smoking with the help of hypnotherapy, I was also a smoker for 20 years, quitting temporarily a number of times but then somehow taking the habit up again because I had not truly let go of my emotional attachment to it and not been able to to truly see myself as a non-smoker.
 So I am very familiar with the mechanisms of tobacco addiction and truly passionate about helping others cross the threshold to join me and many others in the realm of happy non-smokers who don’t look back.
-In this interview you can read more about my smoking history, my passion for hypnotherapy, and my teaching background.
+In this interview (Bangkok, 2011) you can read more about my smoking history, my passion for hypnotherapy, and my teaching background.
 The article below (2016) is about my hypnotherapy practice in Saigon, Vietnam.

-Eventually, in 2008, I started to pursue my practical hypnotherapy training at the UK College of Hypnosis and Hypnotherapy (UKCCH) in London.
-In 2009 I quit my teaching job, and I relocated to Thailand in early 2010. ** The UKCCH’s is an accredited school that encourages the use of hypnosis within the framework of evidence-based cognitive-behavioural therapy (CBT) techniques in order to help clients achieve mutually agreed and realistic goals.
+Eventually, in 2008, I started to pursue my practical hypnotherapy training at the UK College of Hypnosis and Hypnotherapy (UKCCH) in London, and I started practising in Bangkok, Thailand in 2011.
+The UKCCH’s is an accredited school that encourages the use of hypnosis within the framework of evidence-based cognitive-behavioural therapy (CBT) techniques in order to help clients achieve mutually agreed and realistic goals.
 CBT is goal-oriented and solution-focused.
 What matters is ‘here and now’ rather than the remote past.

 While some people might prefer to examine childhood issues or even past lives in order to get to the root causes of their present difficulties, that belongs to the realm of psychoanalysis and/or hypnoanalysis, and it is not what I do.
 It is a therapeutic approach based on the supposed benefit of emotional catharsis and arbitrary interpretation rather than evidence, and it typically requires a considerable number of sessions of ‘talk therapy’ before there is any relief as it can encourage people to identify with their ‘story’ and dwell on the past instead of constructively focusing on the present moment in order to find effective solutions that can help build a better future.